binipringle/contracts/_texts/0-outline.md

 Under the "subjective theory" of interpretation the court would evaluate what both people actually thought (by indirect evidence) and the court would only find a contract if there had been a "meeting of the minds."  *This was the approach taken by the trial court in Embry.* Subjective test allows for differences between people.
 It prevents contracts being formed by accident.

-## Three variations on the reasonable person test
+## Three variations

+## Universal RP test

-**(1) Universal reasonable person:** Only relevant evidence is the specific words and content being interpreted.
+Only relevant evidence is the specific words and content being interpreted.
 Words have set meaning.
 Positioned outside of the history and circumstances of the parties and apart from the context in which they were uttered or performed.
 Associated with a formalist approach to law and legal interpretation not generally followed today.
-Some impact in contract interpretation (see chapter nine).
 If the court were using this test in Embry, it would only look at the words McKittrick said, not context.
 Embry's request is context.
 The context and timing led the court to find that there was a contract.
 Critique of universal reasonable person test: it favors the powerful party.

+## Positioned RP test

-**(2) Positioned reasonable person test** interprets the meaning of words and conduct according to the understanding of a "universal" observer who is placed in the position of the recipient of the communication. *This was used by the court in Embry.* Relevant evidence includes evidence of the history of the parties' relationship and of the circumstances surrounding the communications.
+interprets the meaning of words and conduct according to the understanding of a "universal" observer who is placed in the position of the recipient of the communication. *This was used by the court in Embry.* Relevant evidence includes evidence of the history of the parties' relationship and of the circumstances surrounding the communications.

 Turn the facts into factors.
 If you take these facts and turn them into factors you can use in the next case, then you can use them.

-**Factors**
+## Factors for positioned RP test

 - clarity of representation
 - seriousness